 Treatment of IgG4-Related Disease

 Treatment of IgG4-RD aims to reduce inflammation and stop the effects of the disorder.

 Initial treatment is often with an oral corticosteroid (for example, prednisone), which is given for 2 to 4 weeks then tapered over the course of 2 to 3 months.
-Rituximab, a drug that modifies the immune system's activity, is often used when corticosteroids are not appropriate (for example, in people with uncontrolled diabetes).
+Rituximab, a medication that modifies the immune system's activity, is often used when corticosteroids are not appropriate (for example, in people with uncontrolled diabetes) or if the disease recurs when tapering or stopping corticosteroids.
 Rituximab is nearly universally effective in treating active IgG4-RD.